Passlens

 Searches like Irish passport photo requirements 2026, Irish passport photo size, and Passport Online Ireland photo usually mean the same thing: a compliant 35 x 45 mm passport photo that also passes Ireland’s digital upload checks.

 That makes Ireland slightly different from print-only workflows.
-You need the correct 35 x 45 mm photo size, but you also need a digital image that looks clean enough for Passport Online’s automated checks on face position and background.
+You need the correct crop, but you also need a clean digital JPEG for Passport Online: not scanned, not heavily compressed, not filtered, at least 715 x 951 px, and under 9 MB.

 If you are comparing Ireland with other countries that also use 35 x 45 mm, keep in mind that the outer size is only the start.
 The wider passport photo requirements by country guide is useful here because Ireland, France, Germany, and the UK all share overlaps while still differing on background and digital workflow details.